abilandz/PH8124/Lecture_7/Lecture_7.md

 44
 $Var
 ```
-It is possible in the same way to escape the special meaning of any other special character, and in any other context (not necessarily only in their printout as demonstrated here).
-If there are multiple special characters in the input expression, they can be escaped one-by-one with backslash ```\```.
+It is possible in the same way to escape the special meaning of any other special character, and in any other context (not necessarily only in their printout, as demonstrated here).
+If there are multiple special characters in the input expression, they can be escaped one by one with a backslash ```\```.

 As another example, we consider the double quotes ```"..."```, which also have a special meaning in **Bash** (clarified in the next section!) and are not printed by default:
 ```bash